decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 {{< /hint >}}

-Once this step is completed, use your video as a reference to create the corresponding sounds using your preferred sound editing software.
+Once this step is completed, use your video as a reference to create the corresponding sounds using your preferred sound editing software. **Ensure that the video sequence matches the animation's framerate of 30 frames per second (fps)**